sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-04-stampedlock-high-read-systems.md

 - always fallback to read lock on failed validation.
 - avoid reentrant assumptions; `StampedLock` is not reentrant.

+Optional improvement: for write-after-read flows, evaluate `tryConvertToWriteLock` to reduce unlock/relock transitions when safe.

 ---

 ## Migration Checklist